-Let’s count those ways!
-Sorry, teens, it’s time to turn in those job applications.
+Sorry, teens, it’s time to start turning in those job applications.

-Through early employment, teenagers can figure out how to have a job in the world.
-Then there’s that old chestnut that parents have relied on since the beginning of time: learning responsibility.
-"Teens learn about responsibility and the importance of showing up on time and the expectations associated with being a valued worker," says Greenberg.
-There's no better way to learn about these things than actual real-world experience.
+By starting part-time employment early, teens build crucial skills — including time and money management — that set them up for success in the real, adult, post-school world.
+“Teens learn about responsibility and the importance of showing up on time and the expectations associated with being a valued worker,” says Greenberg.
+And there may be no better way to learn about these things than actual work experience.

 Ramberg agrees.
 “The earlier we can teach our kids about how to be responsible at work, the better.”

-What better way to find out that parents aren’t ATM machines?
-Through working, teenagers learn to appreciate money.
+Sooner or later, every kid needs to learn that parents aren’t ATM machines.
+Through working, kids find out how to appreciate money.
 They can also learn how to budget their new income, enabling them to save for big purchases.
-"There is no better way to learn about money than by learning that you need to earn it!" enthuses Greenberg.
+“There is no better way to learn about money than by learning that you need to earn it,” explains Greenberg.

 Ramberg agrees.
 “According to the T. Rowe Price Parents Kids and Money Survey, parents who talk with their kids once a week about money are more likely to have kids who say they are smart about money,” she says.
 “So, if your child has a job, it’s important to then take it the next step and talk about how they will spend or save their earnings.”

-Businesses that employ teens generally have a staff, and that staff needs to work together.
-"They learn about the importance of being a team player," says Greenberg.
-"This is a valuable skill throughout life."
+Businesses that employ teens generally have a staff of many, and that staff needs to work together.
+“They learn about the importance of being a team player,” says Greenberg.
+“This is a valuable skill throughout life.”
 As adults, we generally need to know how to work well with others, and that’s something teenagers can start getting used to early.

-"I have seen self-confidence and self-esteem increase as a result of being a good worker and earning money," explains Greenberg.
-When teenagers are given responsibility, they gain confidence.
-And seeing that they have the ability to earn money is empowering.
-"Having a job can give our kids a sense of independence and confidence that can carry through other parts of their lives," adds Ramberg.
+“I have seen self-confidence and self-esteem increase as a result of being a good worker and earning money,” explains Greenberg.
+And for teens, seeing that they have the ability to earn money is empowering.
+“Having a job can give our kids a sense of independence and confidence that can carry through other parts of their lives,” adds Ramberg.